top of page

 Travel to third countries can also be problematic if they are contractually linked to your country of origin and, for example, have extradition agreements.
 In such cases, restrictions may also apply, for example, to entry or official measures.
 Furthermore, there may be entry restrictions to other countries if the relationship between these countries and your country of origin is strained.
 This information applies not only to your country of origin, but also to any other country of which you are also a citizen.

 Since the reform of the German Nationality Act in June 2024, dual citizenship has generally been permitted in Germany.
 This removes a key hurdle for many well-integrated people with a migration background: the previous requirement to renounce one's previous nationality upon naturalization no longer applies.
-The requirement to opt for dual citizenship for children has also been abolished, which provides legal relief for families with mixed nationalities.
+The requirement to opt for a citizenship for children has also been abolished, which provides legal relief for families with mixed nationalities.
 This new legislation promotes integration, strengthens cultural identity, and significantly simplifies the naturalization process.
 Nevertheless, legal risks remain when traveling or staying in other countries – especially if a country of origin does not recognize dual citizenship.